-In her free time, Kara enjoys cooking, collecting art, reading, traveling (which involved a four-month trip around the world) and practicing yoga.
-She is passionate about education and has served three terms as a Trustee at The School in Rose Valley.
+In her spare time, Kara teaches as an adjunct professor at Temple Law School, enjoys collecting art, reading, traveling (which involved a four-month trip around the world) and practicing yoga.
+She is passionate about education and served three terms as a Trustee at The School in Rose Valley.
 She has also helped to organize numerous drives in Wilmington for school supplies, books and winter clothes for underprivileged elementary-aged children.

 Kara lives in the suburbs of Philadelphia with her husband Michael and children, Caroline and William (both of whom she is teaching to play craps because of her life-long love of the game).